nusmodifications/minimalist-ivle/README.md

 The mod can be uninstalled cleanly and leaves no side effects.

-###What Am I Actually Doing?

-You are injecting a stylesheet into an unsanitised field in IVLE.
-This only affects your own user.

 ###Uninstalling

 Go back to your profile page and remove the `<link>` tag in your welcome